mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/storage/local-pv/index.md

   - `nodeAffinity` is required when using local volumes.
 It enables the Kubernetes scheduler to correctly schedule Pods using local volumes to the correct node.

-For more details on the options available to create a `PersistentVolume` please check [Kubernetes PersistentVolume documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes).
+For more details on the options available to create a `PersistentVolume`, check [Kubernetes PersistentVolume documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes).

 To ensure the PVC binding decision also evaluates other node constraints the Pod may have, create a [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) with `volumeBindingMode` set to `WaitForFirstConsumer`.